UMN-CMS/WR_Plotter/README.md

 ## Quick Start

 ### Prerequisites
-First, check that you have ran over at least RunIII2024Summer24 in the main analyzer.
+Check that you have ran over at least RunIII2024Summer24 in the main analyzer.
 The following files should exist:
 ```
 rootfiles/Run3/2024/RunIII2024Summer24/WRAnalyzer_DYJets.root
 rootfiles/Run3/2024/RunIII2024Summer24/WRAnalyzer_tt_tW.root